Dinovernavirus

 Dinovernavirus is a genus of double-stranded RNA viruses in the order Reovirales and family Spinareoviridae.
 Member viruses replicate in a variety of mosquito cell lines.
 The name is an abbreviation for double-stranded, insect, novem (Latin for nine the number of genome segments), rna virus.
-There is one species in the genus: Aedes pseudoscutellaris reovirus (Dinovernavirus aedis).
+The genus contains two species.

+Classification

+The genus has the following species, listed by scientific name and followed by the exemplar virus of the species: